-Table 5 - Balance Sheet Summary and Forecast (Excluding Planned Commercial Investment Property)
+Table 5 - Balance Sheet Summary and Forecast

-2.8 The Council has an increasing CFR due to the future planned unfunded capital expenditure.
-The above position for 2019/20 assumes a loan due to mature in February 2020, will be re-financed.
-It is forecast by the end 2020/21 there will be a need to borrow, however this is likely to be a short term borrowing need as the level of cash falls each year-end, due to the profile of Council Tax income, after which cash levels increase.
-From 2021/22 there is a forecast long term borrowing need.
+2.7 The Council has an increasing CFR until the end of 2021/22 due to the future planned unfunded capital expenditure, mainly the Leisure Centre Projects.
+After which the CFR reduces as MRP charges exceed unfunded capital expenditure.
 This position is continually reviewed due to the level of reserves and working capital having many variables and due to slippage in delivery of the capital programme making forecasting with certainty difficult.
 The associated costs for this level of borrowing have been provided for in the Medium Term Financial Strategy.